-The charger is manufactured to operate at either 115 or 230 Vac.
-When the charger is connected to the correct AC voltage source (115 or 230 Vac), the transformer creates auxiliary voltages for the electronic control module.
+When the charger is connected to the desired AC voltage source (115 or 230), the transformer creates auxiliary voltages for the electronic control module.
 The electronic control module controls and monitors the charger so it will perform properly.
 The transformer also supplies the power output used for charging the batteries and provides electrical isolation between the charger's output and the AC source.

-The charger's output current flows through a shunt.
-The output current and voltage are sensed by the electronic control module.
+The charger's output current flows through a shunt and is sensed by the electronic control module along with the charger's output voltage.
 These values are converted into drive pulses for the SCRs by the control module.
-This pulsating charge current (a pulse occurs each time an SCR is on) is then filtered by large capacitors and the batteries to provide a smooth output.
+This pulsating charge current (a pulse occurs each time an SCR is on) is then filtered by a large capacitor and the batteries to provide a smooth output.

-The charger has an "IE" profile which is: (a) High rate constant current and (b) Constant voltage.
+The charger has an "IE" profile which is: (a) High rate constant current, and (b) Constant voltage.
 When the charger is first started, the SCRs will conduct for a certain portion of the sinusoidal anode voltage to provide the required charging current at the low level of battery voltage.
 In this start region, a constant current is applied to the battery.
 The SCR conduction will then increase as the battery voltage increases in order to provide a higher output voltage while maintaining a constant charging current.